Ruby on Rails

 • Errors reported with Rails.error.record are not reported to AppSignal to avoid reporting the error twice when it's being reported by our Rails error reporting middleware.

-Rails controllers and Active Job jobs will be accurately reported.
-However, for other libraries like Sidekiq jobs, no action name is currently set when reporting errors with Rails.error.handle.
+In practice this mean Rails controllers and Active Job jobs will be accurately reported.
+Other libraries like Sidekiq jobs, no action name is set when reporting errors with Rails.error.handle.